Redot-Engine/redot-docs/classes/class_editorsettings.rst

 :ref:`bool<class_bool>` **interface/multi_window/enable** :ref:`🔗<class_EditorSettings_property_interface/multi_window/enable>`

 If ``true``, multiple window support in editor is enabled.
-The following panels can become dedicated windows (i.e. made floating): Docks, Script editor, and Shader editor.
+The following panels can become dedicated windows (i.e. made floating): Docks, Script editor, Shader editor, and Game Workspace.

 \ **Note:** When :ref:`interface/editor/single_window_mode<class_EditorSettings_property_interface/editor/single_window_mode>` is ``true``, the multi window support is always disabled.

-\ **Note:** To query whether the editor can use multiple windows in an editor plugin, use :ref:`EditorInterface.is_multi_window_enabled<class_EditorInterface_method_is_multi_window_enabled>` instead of querying the value of this editor setting.
+\ **Note:** To query whether the editor can use multiple windows in an editor plugin, use :ref:`EditorInterface.is_multi_window_enabled()<class_EditorInterface_method_is_multi_window_enabled>` instead of querying the value of this editor setting.

 .. rst-class:: classref-item-separator